rhdevs/landing-page/README.md

 ## Future plans (Long Term)
 - AY20/21
   - Include Team Headshots
-  - Include "Landed interns in XX company" / "we are trusted by XX companies"
+  - Include "Landed interns in XX company" / "we are trusted by XX companies" and add "reviews" from hirers

 - AY21/22
   - Include "worked with XX clients" (Target only one or two assignments MAX)